Charitable Remainder Trusts

 Instead of selling the land, Mrs. Scarlett created a Charitable Remainder Unitrust and transferred the land into it.
 Following the transfer, the trust – NOT Mrs. Scarlett – sold the land.
 Because the trust does not pay capital gains, the full sale price of $1 million was available to invest.
 She choose a 5% distribution/yr. to receive from those trust funds, and used that distribution to purchase a life insurance policy on herself with her children listed as beneficiaries.
 At her passing, the remainder of the funds left in trust will go to charity, and her children will receive the death benefit of her insurance policy tax-free.

 Although we cannot create the trust, the Friends University Advancement Office would be honored to review your situation and advise you so that you are prepared to speak to your attorney about this valuable option.
-Contact Brie Boulanger – Associate Vice President for Advancement at 316-295-5525 or brie_boulanger@friends.edu to set up an appointment.
+Contact Brie Boulanger – Vice President of Advancement and Marketing at 316-295-5525 or brie_boulanger@friends.edu to set up an appointment.